Photography is all about capturing stories in still frames. It is an art of converting moments into memories.

 Here are a few tips that will make the process easier:

 - Consider your audience.
 Understand what your potential customers would like to see.
 More importantly, what message do you want your portfolio to communicate?
-Organize things accordingly.
+You can’t start a photography business without clients.

 - Have multiple formats.
 While the printed format is a great way of showcasing your portfolio, you should also have a website.